-From March until November the Shepherd’s Hut will be sited off grid in a sunny corner of the silver birch glade near our yurts.
-For those who know Graig Wen, the new Shepherd’s Hut will replace the Caban.
+From March until November the Shepherd’s Hut is sited off grid in a sunny corner of the silver birch glade near our yurts.
 Although the Shepherd’s Hut is quite close to Tommy yurt, each has their own private area.

-Outside there will be a picnic table and fire pit for those evenings star-gazing and BBQing.
+Outside there is a picnic table and fire pit for those evenings star-gazing and BBQing.
 A hot shower and compost loo are just a few steps away, which are only shared with glampers in 3 yurts.
 More conventional loos, wash basins and showers are shared with the rest of our campers about 100 metres away.